DavidVujic/python-polylith-docs/docs/workspace.md

 The combination of bricks becomes a feature.
 Very much like LEGO.

 ## development
-The development folder is where you can put code that you write to experiment or try out features.
+The development directory is where you can put code that you write to experiment or try out features.
 It is similar to the __scratch__ files in JetBrains PyCharm!

-The development folder is part of the _development project_, that is defined in the `pyproject.toml` and the `poetry.lock` file of the root folder.
+The development directory is part of the _development project_, that is defined in the `pyproject.toml` and the `poetry.lock` file of the root directory.
 Here, you add __all__ dependencies and bricks.
 This will make it possible to have the entire code-base available in one and the same virtual environment.

-In this folder, it is quite common that developers keep their scratch-style Python modules.
+In this directory, it is quite common that developers keep their scratch-style Python modules.
 It is perfectly fine to version control them.
 It is a place for REPL Driven Development and Jupyter Notebooks!